The 'End' of the Law

 But, instead of a statement, here we can follow a 3 points outline:

-• The apostolic revelations about Him, and His work independently of the Law
+• The apostolic revelations about Fulfilling the aim of the Law and the trustful freedom of the Love

 • Apostle Paul's words about the link between faith, grace, justice, and deeds.